daggerhartlab/robo-backup/README.md

 ### S3 Setup

 1. Create a new S3 bucket named `backups-[WEBSITE]`.
 1. Create a new IAM user named `S3-backups-[WEBSITE]`.
+    * Add to "S3-backups" group
-API access, does not need Login/Console access.
+    * API access, does not need Login/Console access.
-1. Save the credentials to LastPass.
+1. Save the credentials to LastPass as part of the Note named "AWS S3 Client Backups Credentials"
 1. Attach a new Access Policy (see below) to the new IAM user.

 #### Access Policy